 Sleep apnea treatments include a CPAP machine, which gently blows air into your throat through a mask during the night.
 This constant flow of air keeps your airway open and prevents you from snoring while you sleep.
 A mouthpiece called an oral appliance can also keep the airways open.
 Losing weight and quitting smoking are lifestyle measures that can help relieve apnea symptoms.
 Sometimes surgery is done to remove excess tissue and widen breathing passages.

 People with narcolepsy fall asleep at unexpected times during the day.
 Problems with their sleep-wake cycle make them sleep poorly at night, and feel unusually tired during the day as a result.
 Antidepressants and other medicines can help control narcolepsy symptoms.

 Over-the-counter and prescription sleeping pills might seem like an easy fix for your insomnia.
 After all, who wouldn’t want to get a better night’s sleep just by taking a pill?

 Trouble is, many sleep medications may cause unwanted side effects, especially in older adults.
-So, many sleep experts encourage judicious use … Read More
+So, many sleep … Read More

 Snoring is an incredibly common problem—more than half of the respondents in a National Sleep Foundation poll said other people had told them they snore.
 Among those who snore, 64 percent say their snoring can be as loud as talking, and one in six say they snore so … Read More